tpoisot/ms_pop_networks/ms_pop.md

 [@memmott_tolerance_2004] of the community it represents.
-Although this approach classically focused on food webs [@ings_ecological_2009], it can be applied equally to all types of ecological interactions, up to the point were all of them are included in the same network [@kefi_more_2012].
-Recently, empirical evidences point to the fact that the structure of ecological networks is affected by global changes,at both short [@dossena_warming_2012] and long [@dalsgaard_historical_2013] time-scales.
-Although it is tempting to forecast the future structure of these networks, because it will allow us to predict the properties of future communities, doing so is notoriously difficult except in some well-described, well-controlled experimental systems [@sarmento_warming_2010].
-One of the source of complexity is that, following changes in species range, extinctions, and micro-evolutionary events induced by global changes, future networks will not be a simple aggregation of the contemporary ones, and will truely be emergent systems, in that they will be made of both old and new species, and different interactions between these species.
+Although this approach classically focused on food webs [@ings_ecological_2009], it can be applied equally to all types of ecological interactions [@kefi_more_2012].
+Recent empirical evidence pointed to the fact that the structure of ecological networks is affected by global changes, at both short [@dossena_warming_2012] and long [@dalsgaard_historical_2013] time-scales.
+Although it is tempting to forecast the future structure of these networks, because it will allow us to predict the properties of future communities, doing so is notoriously difficult [@sarmento_warming_2010].
+One of the source of complexity is that, following changes in species range, extinctions, and micro-evolutionary events induced by global changes, future networks will not be a simple aggregation of the contemporary ones, and will truely be emergent systems.
+They will be made of both old and new species, and different interactions between these species.
 In this perspective, it becomes important to identify the reasons for which ecological interactions will occur in a given species assemblage, but not in another.

+% DG: general comments on the first paragraph:
+- needs to be more direct, shorter and more punchy
+- not sure that the reference to graphs is useful.
+Even if it is the appropriate terminology, we don't use it much in the following discussion, so it just contributes to confusion to use two set of terms with the same meaning.

+% DG: and for the second paragraph: I think the most crucial point is made in this paragraph and should be much more affirmative.
+The sentence

+'These results can be explained by assuming that any observation of an ecological network is the realization of *potential* interactions.'

+Should be changed to something like:

+'Understanding these results requires a major change in the conceptualization of a network: any observation of an ecological network is the realization of *potential* interactions.'

-Recent studies on the sensitivity of network structure to environmental change provide some context for this question. @menke_plant-frugivore_2012 showed that a plant–frugivore network changed its structure on a forest–farmland gradient.
+Recent studies on the sensitivity of network structure to environmental change provide some context for this question. @menke_plant-frugivore_2012 showed that the structure of a plant–frugivore network changed along a forest–farmland gradient.
+%DG: how?

 Even within different forest strata, differences in network structure were observed [@schleuning_specialization_2011]. @eveleigh_fluctuations_2007 demonstrated outbreaks of the spruce budworm were associated to changes in the